walkerazam/Classifying-Breast-Cancer-Malignancy/README.md

 ## Repo Information:
 This repository contains:

+[Code Directory]:

 1. The main Python Notebook used to run and develop code
-2. The Final Report
-3. Data File for the Code
+2. Data File for the Code as a CSV
+3. PDF report of Python Notebook

+[Final Report]:
+1. Final Report and Findings
-4. Images Used in the Final Reports
+2. Images Used in the Final Reports

 ## Project Information:
 One of the largest threats that cancer poses is through its ability to metastasize.
 Cancer metastasis is the ability for cancer to spread to other parts of the body – where a benign classification indicates no spread, and malignant indicates cancer metastasis.
 Accurate pre-emptive prediction of malignancy could be highly beneficial to treatment plans.